The 10 Most Haunted Places in North Carolina

 Blackbeard is now said to haunt the land near where his body was tossed into the sea (known as the Point, or Teach’s Hole).
 Witnesses report seeing him pacing the shoreline, looking for his missing head.

-Ocracoke Island can be accessed via a state ferry or personal boat. –by Jonathon Engels; featured image of a fire whirl at Great Dismal Swamp National Wildlife Refuge by Greg Sanders via USFWS
+Ocracoke Island can be accessed via a state ferry or personal boat. –by Jonathon Engels & Emma Gallagher; featured image of the Dismal Swamp by Greg Sanders via USFWS

 Leave No Trace logo